 - a reformulated FastLayer Core that transitions from a soft inner core to a firmer outer edge.
 This core snaps back to shape after impact more quickly than ever, producing more ball speed.

-- a soft, thin ionomer cover that increases spin with wedges
+- a soft, thin ionomer cover that increases spin with wedges and provides a softer feel on short game shots.

 The Soft Feel features Srixon’s proprietary 338 Speed Dimple pattern.
 This pattern works to reduce drag, increase launch, and help the ball go farther and straighter with a more penetrating flight.